bytesatwork/bsp-platform-st/README.md

-# bytes at work AG BSP platform manifest for STM32MP1 based modules
+# bytesatwork AG BSP platform manifest for STM32MP1 based modules

-This repository contains the manifest for [repo](https://source.android.com/setup/develop/repo) and is intended to simplify the build procedure for byteDEVKIT STM32MP1 by [bytes at work AG](https://www.bytesatwork.io).
+This repository contains the manifest for [repo](https://source.android.com/setup/develop/repo) and is intended to simplify the build procedure for byteDEVKIT STM32MP1 by [bytesatwork AG](https://www.bytesatwork.io).

 ## Usage